-- Air passenger receipt. - Hotel- hotel folio plus credit card receipt or other proof of payment. - Car Rental credit card receipt or rental agency invoice showing payment in full. - Meals credit card receipt for expenses of \$25.00 or more with detailed receipt.
+- Air passenger receipt. - Hotel- hotel folio plus payment receipt or other proof of payment. - Car Rental payment receipt or rental agency invoice showing payment in full. - Meals payment receipt for expenses in excess of the Federal Per Diem Rate (GSA) with detailed receipt.

 When a receipt is not available, a full explanation of the expense and the reason for the missing receipt is required.
-No reimbursement will be made for an unsubstantiated expense over \$25.
+No reimbursement will be made for an unsubstantiated expense.
 To facilitate accurate reimbursement and to stay within this guideline, expenses for tips to porters, doormen, bell hops, etc. that typically are not accompanied by a receipt should be reported on the expense reimbursement form on the approximate day that they occurred rather than as a lump sum over a time period.

-As a general rule, credit card statements are not accepted as receipts, except in a case where there is no other reasonable method to obtain a receipt (e.g., ACH payments, lost original receipts, etc.).
+As a general rule, credit card and bank statements are not accepted as receipts, except in a case where there is no other reasonable method to obtain a receipt (e.g., ACH payments, lost original receipts, etc.).
 Electronically delivered receipts (fax, email, Internet) will be accepted as long as the receipt indicates valid vendor information, date(s) and types of services provided or product(s) purchased and evidence that the employee paid the invoiced amount.

 All expense reports should be submitted using the TCA Travel and Expense Report.
-The report must be filed no later than thirty (30) days following the completion of a trip or of incurring the expense.
-Expenses not filed within the 30-day timeframe may not be reimbursed.
+The report must be filed as soon as reasonably possible but no more than 90 days following the completion of a trip or of incurring the expense.
+Expenses not filed within the 90-day timeframe may not be reimbursed.
 The approved Travel Authorization Form should be submitted with the TCA Travel and Expense Report.

-A report should be filed for each trip and contain all expenses associated with that trip, including any credit card payments made using a TCA credit card, any travel advances or other TCA cost so that the report provides a complete record of expenses.
-This will facilitate calculating the total cost for the trip (e.g., expenses reimbursable to the employee + credit card charges paid by TCA).
-Credit card receipts should be filed with the Travel and Expense report.
-The Executive Team member (ET) for the employee's department must approve all expense reports and is responsible for verifying:
+A separate expense report should be filed for each trip and contain all expenses associated with that trip, including any credit card or check payments made by TCA, any travel advances or other TCA cost so that the report provides a complete record of expenses.
+This will facilitate calculating the total cost for the trip (e.g., expenses reimbursable to the employee + expenses paid by TCA).
+Other non-travel related business expenses may be accumulated on one expense report as long as they meet the requirement for timely submittal.
+Supporting receipts should be filed with the Travel and Expense report.
+The employee's direct supervisor must approve all expense reports and provide a copy to the executive team member responsible for the department and is responsible for verifying:

-- Appropriate business purpose for each expense - Correct totals in each column and row - Supporting documentation and receipts is appropriate to the expense and in accordance with this policy - Overall compliance with this policy
+- Appropriate business purpose for each expense - Correct totals in each column and row - Supporting documentation and receipts is appropriate to the expense and in accordance with this policy

+• Overall compliance with this policy

-The CFO will approve expense reports for the CEO and the Clerk of the Board will approve expense reports for Board Members.
+The Deputy CEO or CFO will approve expense reports for the CEO and the Clerk of the Board will approve expense reports for Board Members.